Followers

 Abigail

-Abigail Smith is most widely known as Abigail Adams.
-The great John Adams book by David McCullough and the resultant TV series has made her the most renowned of "First Mothers."
+Abigail Smith is best known as Abigail Adams.
+David McCullough's book about John Adams and the resulting TV series have made her the most renowned of "First Mothers."
 Adams admired and encouraged Abigail's outspokenness and intelligence.
 She supported him by running the family farm, raising their children, listening to him, and trying to help him with his problems.
 Despite her own bouts with illness, she gave birth to five children.
 One daughter, Susanna, born in 1768, lived for only a year.
-Besides being the bedrock of the founding father who would become America's second (and first controversial) president, Abigail was mother to the nation's sixth president - their son John Quincy Adams.
+Beyond being the bedrock of the founding father who would become America's second (and first controversial) president, Abigail was also the mother of the nation's sixth president - their son John Quincy Adams.

 Abigail's letters bolstered her husband